PaperPrototype/Intro-Coding-and-Computers/Week 2 - Arrays/Lecture/english.md

 An *array* is blocks of memory one after the other, each of the same size.

+TODO
+- move pictures into one large folder
 ![memory array](/Assets/Week_1/memory_array.png)

 Memory is really just a long line of swithes.
 But to make accessing memeory faster it is stored in blocks of 8 bits (called a byte).